 At Hovde Dassow + Deets, we assist our clients in proving each of these key elements.
 Our attorneys work with industry-leading experts, including medical professionals, who provide critical expert testimony in our clients’ cases.
 This is nearly always necessary in complex diagnostic error cases and other claims involving allegations of medical negligence.

 The consequences of a diagnostic error can be devastating.
 At Hovde Dassow + Deets, our Indianapolis misdiagnosis lawyers understand the significant impact these mistakes have on victims and their families.
 We are deeply committed to helping each and every one of our clients fight for the full, fair compensation they are owed.
 Our aggressive approach to litigation has helped us recover more than $300 million total in compensation for our clients.

-With over a century of combined experience and a reputation for zealous client advocacy, our firm is ready to help you navigate the legal process.
 If you believe that you or someone you love was harmed due to misdiagnosis, delayed diagnosis, or a missed diagnosis, reach out to Hovde Dassow + Deets today to set up a no-cost, no-obligation consultation with one of our experienced attorneys.